lyndskg/100-Projects-of-Code/README.md

 8. Bandwidth Monitor
 9. Product Landing Page
 10. [Create Your Own Blog](https://github.com/lyndskg/98-Projects-of-Code/tree/main/10.%20Blog)  ![](https://geps.dev/progress/80)
    - Ruby (2/3/23).
 Employing [Jekyll](https://jekyllrb.com) &mdash; a static site generator written in Ruby &mdash; in order to build a simple, HTML-based online blog.
 Jekyll takes content written in Markdown files, passes it through specified templates, then spits it out as a complete static website &ndash; ready to be served.
-Guides on how to use Jekyll to blog can be found [here](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/), [here](https://www.creativebloq.com/how-to/jekyll-blog), and [here](https://jekyllrb.com/docs/step-by-step/08-blogging/).
+Guides on how to use Jekyll to blog can be found [here](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) and [here](https://www.creativebloq.com/how-to/jekyll-blog), while its official documentation is located [here](https://jekyllrb.com/docs/).
    - Framework is fully intact and functional; can be further implemented if desired.
 11. Your Portfolio Website
 12. Animated Navigation Toggle
 13. [Country Lookup using IP address](https://github.com/lyndskg/98-Projects-of-Code/tree/main/13.%20IP%20to%20Country)  ![](https://geps.dev/progress/50)
    - Go (2/3/23 - Present).
 A lookup tool accepting .txt or .dat files containing IP address information, and returning the corresponding geographical metadata.
 Supported by Golang's ["iphelper"](https://github.com/safing/portmaster) package, touting buffered I/O functionalities and both JSON and binary encoding.
-Adapted from [this](https://github.com/johntech-o/iphelper) Git repo.
+Adapted from [JohnTech-O's Git repo](https://github.com/johntech-o/iphelper).
    - Not completely implemented; needs to be extensively tested and debugged.

 ### <ins>Bots</ins>